 That’s why when you perform at least four simultaneous experiments per month, you’ll have a much greater chance of finding out what works and what doesn’t.
 One or two experiments per month just isn’t enough.

-Startups always have to be measuring and testing practically everything they do so they can become their best version of their company.
+Startups have to measure and test practically everything they do so they can become their best version of their company.

 It requires a laser focus on the activities that are going to be the most meaningful for your business and discarding the ones that don’t help you build traction.